 NASA calls it space junk—mysterious space junk—but junk all the same.
 Of course would we be told the truth if it were something other than space junk?
 See what you think.

 The junk was dubbed WT1190F.
-Here is a high resolution, slow motion YouTube of the space junk—aka WTFrak.
+There was a high resolution, slow motion YouTube of the space junk—aka WTFrak.
+But for some strange reason it has been removed from public viewing and to private feature.
+Hmmm strange don’t you think?

 Best guesses as to what it is were offered by Jonathan McDowell, an astrophysicist at the Harvard–Smithsonian Center for Astrophysics in Cambridge, Mass.
 He told Nature that it could be a spent rocket stage, a paneling shed from a recent moon mission, or even a piece of debris dating back to the Apollo missions.